Image Segmentation Evaluation Using Standard Metrics (Python)

-Standard sanity check of whether the two inputs are the same dimensions is performed else the script returns with a text message.
+A standard sanity check of whether the two inputs are the same dimensions is performed; otherwise, the script returns with a text message.

 The script also uses numpy’s unique function to pick out unique labels in the groundtruth array such that no specific ordering is required for the labels.
-For example material IDs may be sequentially numbered (i.e 1, 2, 3, ...) or they can be any non-sequential integer (e.g. 1, 10, 50, 60).
-This will provide flexibility to compare label fields of choice without imposing a numbering or sequence based restriction.
+For example, material IDs can be sequentially numbered (1, 2, 3, ...), or they can be any non-sequential integer (1, 10, 50, 60).
+This provides flexibility for comparing the label fields of choice without imposing a numbering or sequence-based restriction.

 Each material ID is then compared individually and treated as a binary problem such that the ground truth image and the predicted image have boolean ‘True’ in the same location as the current label and ‘False’ everywhere else.
 All metrics are reported per material ID and for the entire image (2D or 3D).

 The accompanying project requires XImagePAQ with Amira or Avizo.
 This Xtra is for Windows only.